Relintai/pandemonium_engine_docs/tutorials/physics/soft_body.md

 Play the scene to view the simulation.

+Tip:
-.. tip:: To improve the simulation's result, increase the `Simulation Precision`, this will give significant improvement at the cost of performance.
+ To improve the simulation's result, increase the `Simulation Precision`, this will give significant improvement at the cost of performance.

 Cloak simulation
 ~~~~~~~~~~~~~~~~